 In 1962, President Kennedy imposed an economic embargo on Castro-led Cuba (largely due to that leader’s relationship with the U.S.S.R.) that greatly restricted American travel to the Caribbean island.
-Now, more than five decades later, most U.S. citizens are still strictly forbidden from traveling to Cuba ― with one notable exception: individuals who participate in person-to-person exchange programs.
+More than five decades later, the restrictions remain in place and U.S. citizens are still strictly forbidden from traveling to Cuba as tourists.
+However, there is one notable exception: individuals who participate in person-to-person exchange programs.

 Here’s how the programs work.
-Instead of catering to tourist activities and destinations, person-to-person exchanges are designed to be immersive, educational experiences for both the American visitor and his or her Cuban hosts.
+Rather than catering to tourists, person-to-person exchanges are designed to be immersive educational experiences for both the American visitor and his or her Cuban hosts.
 Travelers must adhere to a strict itinerary during their stay; each activity should “enhance contact with the Cuban people, support civil society, and/or help promote the Cuban people’s independence from Cuban authorities,” according to the U.S. Treasury Office of Foreign Assets Control (OFAC), which oversees the exchanges (and reinstated them in 2011 after a seven-year hiatus).

-Traditionally, person-to-person exchanges between the U.S. and Cuba have involved air travel ― but for a brief period, the U.S. government entertained the idea of transporting American passport-holders to Cuba by boat.
+Person-to-person exchanges between the U.S. and Cuba have historically involved air travel, but for a brief period the federal government entertained the idea of transporting U.S. passport-holders to Cuba by boat.
 In July, a Boston-based company named Road Scholar began offering trips that shuttled Americans to and from Cuba on a 1,000-passenger cruise vessel.
-However, just weeks after the opportunity was announced, the Department of Treasury clamped down on the idea by amending Road Scholar’s person-to-person exchange license to restrict U.S. citizens from visiting Cuba “aboard a vessel”.
+However, just weeks after the opportunity was announced, the Department of Treasury clamped down on the idea by amending Road Scholar’s person-to-person exchange license and restricting U.S. citizens from visiting Cuba “aboard a vessel”.
 Road Scholar cancelled the promotion soon afterward, though the company continues to offer a handful of air travel-based exchanges.

 Have you taken part in a U.S.-Cuba person-to-person exchange program?
 If so, how was your experience?